openvinotoolkit/open_model_zoo/models/public/yolo-v1-tiny-tf/yolo-v1-tiny-tf.md

 ## Use Case and High-Level Description

 YOLO v1 Tiny is a real-time object detection model from TensorFlow.js\* framework.
-This model was pretrained on VOC\* dataset with 20 classes.
+This model was pre-trained on VOC dataset with 20 classes.

 ## Conversion